Uniswap/docs/versioned_docs/version-V1/overview/games/nifty-smashers.md

 ## Lag

 - The lag indicator shows the lag (ping speed) of your connection
-- Lag tyipcally indicates your ping speed is above 100ms
+- Lag typically indicates your ping speed is above 100ms
 - Generally speaking, lag is always present whenever there is physical distance between the players on the internet (the greater the distance, the greater the lag)
 - There are different techniques that developers use to compensate and hide the lag
 - We have implemented a number of these lag compensation techniques that veil the lag for the best experience possible